rokj/js-furs-fiscal/README.md

 # js-furs-fiscal
 Javascript library for simplified communication with FURS (Finančna uprava Republike Slovenije).

+It is based on https://github.com/boris-savic/python-furs-fiscal